6 Tips to Improve and Track Welding Productivity | MillerWelds

 Several of these welding technologies, including the capability for complete control of parameters at the weld joint provided by ArcReach technology and Wireless Interface Control, help improve jobsite safety.

-First and foremost, preventing jobsite accidents impacts employee safety and well-being.
 Improving safety can also have a financial impact by reducing the cost of worker downtime, insurance or workers’ compensation payments.
 Jobsite safety records may also be reported in some contract bidding, which means contractors with poor records can have a harder time winning bids.

 Improving jobsite productivity

-On construction jobsites, it’s all about staying ahead of schedule and delivering quality projects within budget, while keeping employee safety a priority.
+On jobsites, it’s all about staying ahead of schedule and delivering quality projects within budget, while keeping employee safety a priority.

 Published: